SillyTavern/SillyTavern/readme.md

 * Better Past Chats View
   * New Chat filenames are saved in a readable format of "(character) - (when it was created)"
   * Chat preview increased from 40 character to 300.
+  * Multiple options for characters list sorting (by name, creation date, chat sizes).

 * Now, by default the settings panel will close when you click away from it.
 * Clicking the Lock on the nav panel will hold the panel open, and this setting be remembered across sessions.
 * Nav panel status of open or closed will also be saved across sessions.

 * mobile UI optimized for iOS, and supports saving a shortcut to iOS homescreen and opening in fullscreen mode.
+* Customizable chat UI:
+    * Play a sound when new message arrives
+    * Switch between round or rectangle avatar styles
+    * Have a wider chat window on desktop
+    * Optional semi-transparent glass-like panels

 ## Installation